zzev/aibox/DOCKER.md

 ENV_FILE=.env.test aibox
 ```

-**Note:** By default, the script looks for `.env.local`.
-If it doesn't exist, you'll see an error message with instructions on how to specify a different env file.
+**Note:** If you explicitly specify an `ENV_FILE` that doesn't exist, aibox will fail with an error.
+Auto-detection never fails.

 ### SSH Key Configuration